isabella232/support-resources.en/help/data-sheets/overview.md

     <div>
     <a href="business.md"><strong>Business Support</strong></a> (view <a href="assets/BusinessSupportDatasheet.pdf" target="_blank">PDF</a>)
     </div>
-    <p>Complete access Adobe’s technical support teams and to an Account Support Lead for account management</p>
+    <p>Complete access to Adobe's technical support teams and to an Account Support Lead for account management</p>
     <br>
   </td>
 </tr>